-This year will commence with our normal schedule, beginning with the first bell at 7:55 a.m. and dismissal at 2:40 p.m., with last year’s “two lunch” schedule continuing.
-We will continue with Professional Development Days (10:30 start, 2:40 dismissal).
-However, we will no longer run the “Block Schedule” this year on PDD weeks.
-We will utilize block schedules as needed in the Spring for assessment purposes.
+This year will commence with our new time schedule, beginning with the first bell at 8:00 a.m. and dismissal at 2:45 p.m., with last year’s “two lunch” schedule continuing.
+We will continue with Professional Development Days (10:35 start, 2:45 dismissal).
+We have a couple modifications to our typical schedule, such as the placement of homeroom, and we will share these specifics with everyone as school gets going.

 Visitors and volunteers are always welcome and I encourage you to become involved in our school in whatever way you can.
-Volunteers are needed August 29 and September 4- 6.
-Please see more information on last page of this letter.
+Volunteers are needed August 29 and September 3-5.
+Please see more information on the last page of this letter.
 Visit our website for information updates at www.vashonsd.org/mcmurray.
 I also encourage you to check out our PTSA partner website at www.vashonptsa.org.

 Greg Allison, Principal